Order of Engineers

-The Ordem dos Engenheiros (OE, Order of Engineers) is the regulatory and licensing body for the engineering profession in Portugal.
+The Order of Engineers (Note: Ordem dos Engenheiros) (OE), is the regulatory and licensing body for the engineering profession in Portugal.
 It is headquartered in Lisbon, and has several regional branches in other Portuguese cities.

 The OE was established by law in 1936.
 It succeeded the Portuguese Association of Civil Engineers, founded nearly 70 years earlier.
 The OE is a member of many international engineering organizations, including general engineering ones (e.g. FEANI) and those for specific engineering disciplines (e.g. ECCE, EUREL, EFCE).

 The OE's mission is to contribute to the progress of engineering by supporting the efforts of its members in scientific, professional and social areas, as well as to ensure compliance with professional regulations and ethics.

 It is illegal to provide engineering services or sign engineering projects in Portugal without being a member of the OE.
 However, many other professionals in engineering (such as technical engineers, short-cycle degree engineers, or engineers graduating from unaccredited courses) are allowed to work in the field as long as they do not provide engineering services or sign engineering projects, and they cannot officially use the title "engineer".

 The OE is the entity responsible for the accreditation of engineering degrees and engineering courses in Portugal.
 Engineers graduating with an accredited degree are exempt from the licensing exams conducted by the Order.
 According to the chairman (bastonário) of the OE, only 30 to 50 percent of the candidates with an unaccredited degree pass the licensing exams, depending on the particular engineering field.
 Over three hundred engineering degrees are awarded in Portugal by public universities, public polytechnic schools, and private institutions.
 However, only about one hundred of these are accredited degrees.